-Context Factor Demonstration Internal 3D Oil Policy The risk management strategy for managing interactions between the seismic vessel, survey equipment, support vessels and other vessels/activities, is compliant with 3D Oil's HSE Policy objectives of proactively identifying hazards, eliminating impacts where possible and where this is not possible, managing the risk to ALARP.
-Company Section 9 details the relevant management system processes adopted to implement and manage impacts/risks to ALARP: Standards/Systems Contractor &amp; Supplier Management (Section 9.7);Notification &amp; Reporting (Section 9.12).
-External Values and Sensitivities EPBC Policy Statement 1.1. - Significant guidelines of the Natural Environment The residual risk has been assessed as low, and will not have a significant impact upon protected matters in accordance with EPBC Policy Statement 1.1. - Significant guidelines.
-Conservation Advice, Recovery Plans, and Other Guidelines N/A: No advice or guidelines have been identified that are relevant to the disruption/interference with other marine users.
-Conservation values and objectives of the North-west Marine Parks Management Plan No impacts are predicted to occur to the cultural and socio-economic values of the Argo-Rowley Terrace, Mermaid Reef or Eighty Mile Beach AMPs as a result of disruption/interference with other marine users.
-Socio-economic Environment - The assessment of impacts to commercial fisheries has been undertaken based on relevant external context, including the following data and publications: Commercial Fisheries North Coast Demersal Scalefish Resource Harvest Strategy 2017 - 2021 (DPIRD 2017), which describes the stock assessment and management approach (consistent with the principles of ESD), including annual fishing effort allocations and catch tolerance levels; Spatial and temporal patterns in fisheries catch and effort distribution (based on DPIRD 2014-2018 FishCube data); Relevant Persons Expectations Stakeholder concerns have been assessed, responded to and controls adopted for objections and claims which hold merit.
-The proposed control measures have been developed based on the advice of AMSA and AHS.
-Legislation & Other Legal Requirements All requirements under the Navigation Act 2012 and associated Marine Orders for navigation, collision, and support vessels are identified as control measures.

-Context Factor Demonstration Industry Standards Industry Standards & Best Practices Compliance with industry standards and best practice is demonstrated.
+Context Factor Demonstration Internal CGG Policy The risk management strategy for managing interactions between the seismic vessel, survey equipment, support vessels and other vessels/activities, is compliant with CGG's HSE Policy objectives of proactively identifying hazards, eliminating impacts where possible and where this is not possible, managing the risk to ALARP.
+Company Standards/Systems Section 9 details the relevant management system processes adopted to implement and manage impacts/risks to ALARP: Contractor and Supplier Management (Section 9.6); Notification and Reporting (Section 9.12).
+External Values and Sensitivities of the Natural EPBC Policy Statement 1.1. - Significant guidelines Environment The residual risk has been assessed as low and will not have a significant impact upon protected matters in accordance with EPBC Policy Statement 1.1. - Significant guidelines.
+Conservation Advice, Recovery Plans, and Other Guidelines N/A: No advice or guidelines have been identified that are relevant to the disruption/interference with other marine users Conservation values and objectives of the North-west Marine Parks Management Plan No impacts are predicted to occur to the cultural and socio-economic values of the Argo-Rowley Terrace, Mermaid Reef or Eighty Mile Beach AMPs as a result of disruption/interference with other marine users.
+Socio-economic Environme Socio-economic Environment - The assessment of impacts to commercial fisheries has been undertaken based on relevant external context, including the following data and publications: Commercial Fisheries • North Coast Demersal Scalefish Resource Harvest Strategy 2017 - 2021 (DPIRD 2017), which describes the stock assessment and management approach (consistent with the principles of ESD), including annual fishing effort allocations and catch tolerance levels; Spatial and temporal patterns in fisheries catch and effort distribution (based on DPIRD 2016-2020 FishCube data); Relevant Persons Expectations Stakeholder concerns have been assessed, responded to and controls adopted for objections and claims which hold merit.
+The proposed control measures have been developed based on the advice of AMSA and AHO.
+Legislation and Other Legal Requirements All requirements under the Navigation Act 2012 and associated Marine Orders for navigation, collision, and support vessels are identified as control measures.
+Industry Standards Industry Standards and Best Practices Compliance with industry standards and best practice is demonstrated.
 Ecological Sustainability Development (ESD) ESD Application There is no threat of serious or irreversible environmental damage or significant impact to biological diversity and ecological integrity associated with disruption/interference with other users during the Sauropod 3D MSS.